sparkyflight/.github/profile/README.md

 - **Inclusive Community**: Sparkyflight fosters an environment where neurodiverse individuals can comfortably share information about their favorite topics without judgment.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to Sparkyflight, please follow our [contribution guidelines](CONTRIBUTING.md).

 ## License

 This project is licensed under the [MIT License](LICENSE).